ONSdigital/eq-survey-runner-benchmark/README.md

 Manually adding in a redirect is only needed once for each list_item_id and you can do multiple at the same time.

 ---
-## Dealing Hub Schemas
+## Dealing with hub schemas

 Before you make a request file with a hub schema.
-You will need to add the sections to the `required_completed_sections` in the schema, for example:
+You will need to add the sections to the `required_completed_sections` in the schema.
+For Example:

 ```
     "questionnaire_flow": {